ScottLogic/blog/_posts/2023-09-19-dynamically-skipping-tests-within-jest.md

 ### Naive solution

 One Solution that could be implemented, is to add a check for the conditions we care about to the test itself.
-For example, if we care about budget we can add `expect(budget).toBeLessThan(currentCost)` the start of each test.
+For example, if we care about budget we can add `expect(budget).toBeLessThan(currentCost)` to the start of each test.
 This works as Jest treats a fail as an exception so will not run the expensive api once a check has failed.
 The downside is that this causes all our tests to fail which could cause issues with some CI pipelines and obscure actual failures.

 It is worth noting that, the Mocha framework has a solution of out of the box [out of the box](https://mochajs.org/#inclusive-tests) but our focus here will be on Jest.